Trevor Laws

-Trevor David Laws (born June 14, 1985) is a former American football defensive tackle.
-After playing college football for the Notre Dame Fighting Irish, he was drafted by the Philadelphia Eagles in the second round of the 2008 NFL Draft.
-He played for the Eagles for four seasons from 2008 to 2011 and spent the 2012 season with the Rams on their injured reserve list.
+Trevor David Laws (born June 14, 1985) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+After playing college football for the Notre Dame Fighting Irish, he was selected by the Philadelphia Eagles in the second round of the 2008 NFL draft.
+He played for the Eagles for four seasons from 2008 to 2011 and spent the 2012 season with the St. Louis Rams on their injured reserve list.

-Early years
+Early life

 Laws was born in Dayton, Ohio, and played high school football and wrestled at Apple Valley High School in Apple Valley, Minnesota.
 In football, Laws played fullback, linebacker, and defensive lineman.
 Laws was named Minnesota's Gatorade Player of the Year and was a first-team ESPN.com All-American.
 In wrestling, he led his team to three consecutive state championships in his sophomore, junior, and senior years.
 During his junior year, he had a wrestling record of 49-0, and was considered the best heavyweight wrestler in the nation.
 He was a three-time All-American in wrestling.